vighneshrege/vighneshrege.github.com/source/_posts/2013-02-21-first-post-on-octopress-slash.markdown

 discovering [Octopress](http://octopress.org/).
 And now, you find me here!

-Markdown and `rake` tasks to generate content?
+Markdown, `rake` tasks to generate content and your favorite editor to create posts?
 HELL YEAH.
 More on this later.
 I might do a how-to post on using Octopress, but really the [documentation](http://octopress.org/docs/setup/) is pretty sweet.